-Entrepreneur, former fund manager, active independent trader, trading mostly the US equity market via stocks, ETFs and options, following closely the syndicate calendar for IPOs and secondary deals.
+Entrepreneur, former hedge fund manager, active independent trader, trading mostly US equity mkt via stocks, ETFs and options, following closely the syndicate calendar for IPOs and secondary deals.
 Frenchman.
-Active in markets for more than 15 years
+Active in markets for more than 15 years.

 It's a mistake to blindly follow anyone, including "experts" and media.
 I've been too greedy and too fearful.
 Learning candlesticks, watching RSI.
 Mistakes can be great teachers.
 Disclaimer: My musings are ideas, not investment advice.